ocdladefense/node-s3/README.md

-# Node Template
+# node-s3
-Example module for working with JavaScript in NodeJS.
-The module has a default build process that uses babel for transpilation, especially virtual nodes.
+JavaScript library for navigating S3 objects in a folder/file hierarchy.

 # Change Log

-## 1.0.1
+## 1.0.0
 Expose "npm run build" command to transpile JSX to JavaScript.

-## version 1.0.0
-Original version.